Strengthening Small Manufacturers

 A series of workshops on how to create new or revised business expansion plans and how to prepare for future growth.

 This program is available at no-cost to manufacturers.
 Manufactures in Opportunity Zones and HUB Zones are especially encouraged to engage with this program.
 Support for "Strengthening Small Manufacturers" is being provided through the DTE Energy Foundation.
 Please fill out the form above to join this special initiative.

-The Manufacturing Growth Alliance champions, serves, and advocates for Michigan's small manufacturers, as we drive solutions that make manufacturing in Michigan the most competitive and prosperous in the nation.
+The Manufacturing Growth Alliance is a membership based organization who champions, serves, and advocates for Michigan's small manufacturers.
+MGA drives solutions that make manufacturing in Michigan the most competitive and prosperous in the nation.

 MGA is committed to supporting small manufacturers in all of Michigan's 83 counties.
 There are many communities across that state that have underutilized business zones or lack business growth.
 The “Strengthening Small Manufacturers” program ensures manufacturers in HUB and Opportunity Zones have access to needed resources.

 Michigan has 752 HUB Zones, which are historically underutilized business areas and 288 Opportunity Zones, which are in low income communities and sometimes lack capital and other resources.
-About 52 percent of HUB Zones reside in Wayne, Oakland, or Monroe counties, with the three counties representing about 44 percent of Opportunity Zones.
+About 52% of HUB Zones reside in Wayne, Oakland, or Monroe counties, with the three counties representing about 44% of Opportunity Zones.